utopia-foss/utopia/doc/guides/datamanager-guide.rst

 Structure
 ---------

-The implementation of thhe entire Datamanager layer is comprised of two core parts:
+The implementation of the entire Datamanager layer is comprised of two core parts:

 * the ``DataManager`` class, which manages ``WriteTasks``.
 This class is indepenent of HDF5, hence could be used with your favorite csv-library, some other binary format